-In The Bridge Burnout Indicator, work happiness is measured with 4 dimensions: involvement in work, proactive vitality, work satisfaction, and involvement in the organisation.
+In The Bridge Burnout Indicator, work happiness is measured with 4 dimensions: involvement in work, proactive vitality, work satisfaction and involvement in the organisation.
 Together, these dimensions form a total work happiness score.
 The scores on these dimensions can be used to increase work happiness and prevent a burnout.

 Definition High scores Low scores INVOLVEMENT WITH WORK A positive attitude of involvement in the work, which is characterised by energy and dedication.
 Have an energetic and effective involvement in their work activities, and see themselves as able to deal well with the demands of their job.
 Have little involvement in their work, so make less effort in carrying out their work activities.
 PROACTIVE VITALITY The proactive application of vitality (physical and mental energy) for optimal performance at work.
-Proactively ensure they have enough energy, motivation, and inspiration in order to perform well at work.
+Proactively ensure they have enough energy, motivation and inspiration in order to perform well at work.
 Are less proactive in ensuring they have the energy to perform optimally.
-WORK SATISFACTION Enjoy their work and feel happy, motivated, and satisfied when carrying out their work activities.
+WORK SATISFACTION Enjoy their work and feel happy, motivated and satisfied when carrying out their work activities.
 Experience a good feeling at work and feel cheerful and happy when working.
 Take little or no pleasure in their work and are less motivated to carry out their work activities.
 INVOLVEMENT WITH THE ORGANISATION Feel like they 'belong' in an organisation.
 Are very involved in and proud of the organisation they work for.
 Feel very connected and involved with the organisation.
 Have a sense of pride in the organisation and attach personal significance to it.
 Have less sense of pride in and connection with the organisation they work for, and attach less personal significance to it.
-WORK HAPPINESS SCORE Get happiness, satisfaction, and contentment from their work.
+WORK HAPPINESS SCORE Get happiness, satisfaction and contentment from their work.
 Are enthusiastic and involved, and ensure their level of vitality at work.
-Are happy with their work and the organization they work for.
-They feel a high degree of satisfaction and vitality during their work.
+Aanpassen: Get happiness, satisfaction and contentment from their work.
+Are enthusiastic and involved, and ensure their level of vitality at work.
 Get little happiness and satisfaction from their work and from the organisation they work for.